You are here:

 Health insurance

-The domestic health insurance funds have to pay within the European Union for medical services.
-The showing of the health insurance card is required.
-Nevertheless, in many cases one has to pay for the service – but with the corresponding bill the costs will be refunded by the health insurance funds afterwards.
+Domestic health insurance funds also pay for medical services within the European Union.
+Showing the health insurance card is required.
+Nevertheless, in many cases one has to pay for the service, yet receives a bill for a refund of all costs by the health insurance.

 Holidays and national holidays

 August is the typical holiday month also in Italy.
-Schools as well as shops and companies are closed at least for part of the month.
+Schools, shops and companies are closed at least for part of the month.

 The official public holidays are the following: